Ultrafast Laser-Fabricated Fluoride Glass Waveguides with Exceptionally High Positive Refractive Index Change for Mid-Infrared Integrated Optics: Results and discussion

-Light from a 3.5~$\mu$m laser was injected into the waveguides.
+Light from a 3.5~\textmu m laser was injected into the waveguides.
 Owing to their high index contrast and the relatively wide extent of the guiding region, the first higher-order mode (LP$_{11}$) could be excited by lateral shifting of the injection fiber, as shown in Fig.~\ref{Mode} (a-b).
-The measured refractive index map was used to simulate guided modes supported by the waveguide and found to be in good agreement with the experimental observations (Fig.~\ref{Mode} (c-d)).
-The simulation was done using Synopsys FemSIM™ which is a mode solver software based on the Finite Element Method (FEM).
-However, there was a slight discrepancy in the dimensions, with a 15\% difference along the horizontal axis and 7\% along the vertical axis.
-This discrepancy could be attributed to several factors, including (i) experimental uncertainties in measuring the waveguide's refractive index, (ii) uncertainties in measuring the mode profile at 3.5~$\mu$m , and (iii) variations in the Sellmeier coefficients between the bulk glass and the modified regions, considering the compositional changes involved in the waveguide modification.
+The guided modes supported by the waveguide are simulated and found to be in good agreement with the experimental observations (Fig.~\ref{Mode} (c-d)).
+The simulation was done using Synopsys FemSIM\textsuperscript{\texttrademark} which is a mode solver software based on the Finite Element Method (FEM).
+The measured refractive index profile shown in Fig~\ref{Rinck}(b) is imported into the simulation after adjusting the background index to 1.4778 for the wavelength of 3.5~\textmu m~\cite{gan1995optical}.
+The entire area of the positively and negatively changed indices is included in the simulation, which has been proportionally scaled according to the dispersion relation.
+The grid size of the simulation is 200~nm both in $x$- and $y$-directions.
+The $z$-component profiles of the Poynting vector, $S_z$, are shown in Figs.~\ref{Mode}(c) and (d) to be compared with the measured intensity profiles.
+It should be noted that the fields are confined in the positively changed area of the waveguide.
+There was a slight discrepancy in the dimensions, with a 15\% difference along the horizontal axis and 7\% along the vertical axis.
+This discrepancy could be attributed to several factors, including (i) experimental uncertainties in measuring the waveguide's refractive index, (ii) uncertainties in measuring the mode profile at 3.5~\textmu m , and (iii) variations in the Sellmeier coefficients between the bulk glass and the modified regions, considering the compositional changes involved in the waveguide modification.